Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   </pre>

-  In Diagram 6 we highlight another aspect that was taken into
+  Diagram 6 highlights another aspect that was taken into
   consideration for large scale systems with many users.
   Often one would like to run multiple ingest sources,
   multiple  media processing entities and make them available